-Modern society has been engineered for sitting.
+Modern society is designed for sitting.

-As a result, humans spend more time off their feet than ever before.
+As a result, people spend more time in a seated position than ever before.

-Over half of the average person’s day is spent sitting, doing things like driving, working at a desk or watching television.
+However, that doesn’t mean that sitting and other sedentary behaviors are harmless.
+Over half of the average person’s day is spent sitting, doing activities such as driving, working at a desk, or watching television.

-When it comes to weight management, the fewer calories you burn, the more likely you are to gain weight.
+The fewer calories you burn, the more likely you are to gain weight.

 This is why sedentary behavior is so closely linked to obesity.

-Bottom Line: People who sit for long periods of time are more likely to be overweight or obese.
+People who sit for long periods of time are more likely to be overweight or obese.